 Introduction – What’s the ADX?

 The ADX or Average Directional Movement indicator is a trend indicator that was created by Welles Wilder.
-It is built to measure momentum and direction of the trend as well as asset volatility.
+It is built to measure momentum and direction of the trend, as well as asset volatility.
 Therefore, we expect that when the ADX value is increasing, it is indicative of a strong trend.
-Weak trends are characterised by lower ADX values.
+Weak trends are characterized by lower ADX values.

 Composition of the ADX Indicator